 Elm Ridge Park

-All single-family homes on approximately 1.5-acre lots, built around 1980.
+All single-family homes on roughly 1.5-acre lots, built over several decades from the 1960s through the 2000s.
 Typically 4-5 bedrooms, 2.5-4.5 baths, with a median around 3,500 sqft.
 A traditional large-lot subdivision with no community amenities or HOA -- just space, privacy, and mature landscaping in the Hopewell Valley school district.

 Elm Ridge Park